nishanj/pig-dice/README.md

-# PIG DICE Project
+#PIG DICE Project

 #Developed By; Joseph obure

 #HTML, CSS, JavaScript, BOOTSTRAP and JQUERY as Languages Used for developing the Pig Dice.

-#Pig dice only requests active internet, browser then enter link https://nishanj.github.io/pig-dice/
+#Pig dice only requests active internet, browser then enter link https://nishanj.github.io/pig-dice/ and then follow game instruction

 #Pig DICE is a simple dice game which in its basic form is playable with just a single die.You win by being the first player to score 100 or more points